oznogon/gattaibushido-public/rules/06_appendices.md

 **Buffer:** a pool of tokens that a Pilot can use to soak damage
 **Combo Zone:** DEFINITION
 **Commitment:** one of three core character stats that determine the base for all game mechanics
-**Conflict:** one of three core game mechanics where the cards determine the outcome of in-story events
+**Conflict:** one of the core game mechanics where the cards determine the outcome of in-story events
 **Deck:** where all cards are drawn from; two of these exist, one for Coach and one for the Pilots
 **Discard:** the act of putting a card into its relevant trash
 **+Disfavor:** mechanical notation that damages a Faction's trust in the Pilots